tagyoureit/nodejs-poolController/README.md

 08:47:51.624 VERBOSE Msg# 266   Circuit PATH LIGHTS change:  Status: Off --> On
 ```

 An example of pump communication.
-To show these, change logPumpMessages from 0 to 1.
+To show these, enable `logPumpMessages`.

 ```
 08:50:10.805 VERBOSE Msg# 79   Main --> Pump 1: Pump power to on: [165,0,96,16,6,1,10,1,38]